nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Example: Done D1

-This will hide that report that you have completed from the main screen.
+This will hide the report that you have completed from the main screen.

 <br>
 You can also complete multiple tasks at once by following the formats below.